 (2) It’s more convenient to pick accommodation options near Kyoto Station for an easier starting point

-There are numerous accommodation options throughout Kyoto City, but if you want to explore Kyoto with maximum efficiency, it’s best to pick accommodations near Kyoto Station, which is very well connected.
+There are numerous accommodation options throughout Kyoto City.
+Still, if you want to explore Kyoto with maximum efficiency, it’s best to pick accommodations near Kyoto Station, which is very well connected.
 The area around JR Kyoto Station also has many coin lockers, and for travelers carrying heavy luggage, it’s a life-saver for before check-in and after check-out.

-You can leave your large suitcases at a coin locker (there are over 4,000 of them in JR Kyoto Station), and enjoy sightseeing for the rest of the day.
-At night, return to JR Kyoto Station to pick up your belongings, before checking-in to a nearby hotel.
+You can leave your large suitcases at a coin locker (there are over 4,000 of them in JR Kyoto Station) and enjoy sightseeing for the rest of the day.
+Return to JR Kyoto Station at night to pick up your belongings before checking in to a nearby hotel.

-Leave you large suitcases at either the hotel you stayed at, or at a coin locker, and enjoy sightseeing for the rest of the day.
+Leave your large suitcases at either the hotel you stayed at or at a coin locker, and enjoy sightseeing for the rest of the day.
 Return to JR Kyoto Station at night to collect your luggage and move on to your next city.
-As there are bullet trains, local trains, and highway buses that depart from and arrive at Kyoto Station, there are many transport options available for you.
+As there are bullet trains, local trains, and highway buses that depart from and arrive at Kyoto Station, many transport options are available for you.

 (3) To see buildings and structures, it’s best to go between 9:00 a.m. and 5:00 p.m.